eab-dev/UniqueDatatypesBundle/README.md

 Requirements
 ------------
-Requires eZ Publish 5.
+Requires eZ Publish 5 or [eZ Platform](https://ezplatform.com).

 Installation
 ------------

-1. You can use composer to install the bundle:
+1. You can use composer to install the bundle.
+If you have eZ Platform, use version 2:

+        composer require --update-no-dev --prefer-dist "eab/unique-datatypes-bundle":"~2.0"

+   If you have eZ Publish 5, use version 1:

-        composer require --update-no-dev --prefer-dist eab/unique-datatypes-bundle
+        composer require --update-no-dev --prefer-dist "eab/unique-datatypes-bundle":"~1.0"

-   Otherwise, clone the bundle using git:
+   Or clone the bundle using git:

         cd src
         git clone https://github.com/eab-dev/UniqueDatatypesBundle.git Eab/UniqueDatatypesBundle